SAP/luigi/docs/navigation-parameters-reference.md

 # Navigation parameters reference

 <!-- add-attribute:class:success -->
-> **NOTE:** To see the navigation parameters in use, see the [navigation configuration example](navigation-configuration-example.md) or configure a test application in the [Luigi Fiddle](https://fiddle.luigi-project.io).
+> **TIP:** To see the navigation parameters in use, see the [navigation configuration example](navigation-configuration-example.md) or configure a test application in the [Luigi Fiddle](https://fiddle.luigi-project.io).

 Use the parameters and functions in this reference to configure your Luigi navigation structure.